gmcmillan100/docs/jekyll.md

 # Introduction

+barr

 Jekyll is a static site generator and text transformation engine.
-Give Jekyll text written in your favorite markup language, such as Markdown or plain HTML, and Jekyll will churn that through a layout or a series of layout files.
+Give Jekyll text written in your favorite markup language, such as Markdown, and Jekyll will churn that through a layout or a series of layout files.

 # Installation